Jahia/jahia-scriptrunner/README.md

 with:
 * Full native integration with the configuration of Jahia servers, retrieve database connection and Jackrabbit configuration from the deployed installation.
-* Compatibility with other Jackrabbit-based applications by using standard Jackrabbit configuration files
+* Compatibility with other Jackrabbit-based applications by using standard Jackrabbit configuration files.
+Tested with the Jackrabbit standalone distribution.
 * Compatibility with other JDBC applications by being able to specify the database configuration in the configuration file
 * Groovy scripting is supported out of the box, with the possibility to support any JSR-223 language simply by